Quercus garryana: Uses

 The mildly sweet (but perhaps unpalatable) acorns are edible, ideally after leaching.
 The bitterness of the toxic tannic acid would likely prevent anyone from eating enough to become ill.
 Native Americans ate the acorns raw and roasted, also using them to make a kind of flour.

 The hardwood is hard and heavily ring-porous.
 It has distinctive growth rings and prominent rays.
 Heartwood can be a deep chocolate brown color and sapwood will vary from golden brown to nearly white.
-This makes it particularly attractive to woodworkers, however it can be difficult to use in woodworking without experiencing warping and cracking.
-Although it was popularly used around the turn of the 20th century, historically, the tree has not been regarded as having significant commercial value and is frequently destroyed as land is cleared for development.
+This makes it particularly attractive to woodworkers; however, it can be difficult to use in woodworking without experiencing warping and cracking.
+Although it was popularly used around the turn of the 20th century, historically the tree has not been regarded as having significant commercial value and is frequently destroyed as land is cleared for development.
 The wood is suitable for making fence posts.
 With similar qualities to those of other white oaks, the wood has been used experimentally in Oregon for creating casks in which to age wine.
 In Washington, it has been used for aging single malt whiskey since the 2010s.
-Oregon white oak barrels are said to give the product "burnt sugar notes, marshmallow sweetness, and a light floral character that showcases the best of the Garry oak".
+Oregon white oak barrels are said to give the whiskey "burnt sugar notes, marshmallow sweetness, and a light floral character that showcases the best of the Garry oak".
 When used as firewood, Oregon white oak produces 28 e6Btu/cord burned.